• Skip to primary navigation

 • More Fun Holiday Recipes For Kids

-• Halloween Guacamole
+• Guacamole Stuffed Cherry Tomatoes

 We splurge during the Halloween season in my house on spooky food.
-Many of the foods (like these Friendly Ghost Cupcakes) consist of candy and sweets, of course, but we’re also a health-conscious household, so I try to balance the sweet stuff with healthy snacks.
+Many of the foods (like these Halloween Ghost Cupcakes) consist of candy and sweets, of course, but we’re also a health-conscious household, so I try to balance the sweet stuff with healthy snacks.
 Insert this eye-conic Halloween guacamole.

 You’ll need guacamole, cherry tomatoes, and sliced olives for this quick and easy, not-so-scary snack.
 Of course, you can make the guacamole if you want, but a good store-bought guac makes these eye-mazing stuffed cherry tomatoes even easier.